dequelabs/axe-api-team-public/.github/actions/create-temp-package-json-v1/README.md

 ## Example usage

-Thia action is used in the `license-check` job of the workflow that checks the licenses of NPM packages.
+This action is used in the `license-check` job of the workflow that checks the licenses of NPM packages.
 It creates a temporary `package.json` file that includes only the production dependencies from the specified workspaces.

 ```yaml
 jobs: